-To see what sums of money the Town will vote to raise and appropriate, or appropriate and transfer from available funds, to defray the necessary expenses of the several departments of the Town, as set forth in the following line items, or any other sums; or take any other action relative thereto.
+To see what sums of money the Town will vote to raise and appropriate, to defray the necessary expenses of the several departments of the Town, as set forth in the following line items; or take any other action relative thereto.

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.